 Arctic Council Ministerial Meeting 2019

 Finland holds the Chairmanship of the Arctic Council in 2017–2019.
 The Ministerial Meeting in Rovaniemi on 7 May 2019 will mark the end of Finland's Arctic Council Chairmanship.
-Media accreditation for the Ministerial Meeting will be open from Friday 29 March to Monday 22 April.
+Media accreditation for the Ministerial Meeting has ended.

 The Arctic Council promotes sustainable development and environmental protection in the Arctic.
 Ministerial Meetings are organised every other year on average.